-Most brands worldwide cash in on business process outsourcing (BPO) to keep up with their operations.
-Since some tasks can take a toll on their profits and overall productivity, they find low-cost suppliers to do similar projects without spending too much.
-They get the most benefits when they purchase offshore, where BPO firms charge cheap prices due to lower cost of living.
-As a result, the BPO industry in the Philippines, along with its rivals, continues to stride along with the growth of these global brands.
+Most brands worldwide cash in on business process outsourcing or BPO firms to keep up with their operations.
+Since some tasks can take a toll on their profits and production, they look for low-cost suppliers to do the same work without spending too much.
+They get the most benefits when they turn to offshore sources where BPO firms charge cheap.
+With this, the BPO industry in the Philippines, along with its rivals, strides along with the growth of these global brands.

-In this article, we gathered the latest global BPO stats to show you the rewards these BPO companies in the Philippines can bring to your business.
+We have gathered global BPO data to show you the rewards these firms in the Philippines can bring to your business.

-BPO Industry in the Philippines Provide Top Business Needs
+BPO Industry in the Philippines Offers Services for Top Business Needs

-How much have businesses spent on outsourced services since the last quarter of 2016?
+How much have businesses spent on outsourced services in 2016’s last quarter?

-Global auditing firm, KPMG, published this report on the Information Technology-BPO data for January to March of 2017.
-They studied the said quarter’s results and compared them with the findings from the previous quarter (October to December 2016) and from the 2016 annual report.
+Global auditing firm, KPMG, published a report on the Information Technology-BPO data for January to March 2017.
+They studied the said quarter’s results and compared them with those of 2016’s last quarter (October to December 2016) and with that year’s annual report.

-The Americas (combined North American and South American regions) is still the largest consumers of outsourced services in terms of product value.
-The Europe, Middle East, and Africa (EMEA) region, though only placing second in total price value of deals closed, bought the most number of IT-BPO contracts for the first quarter of 2017 (1Q17).
-The Asia-Pacific (ASPAC) region purchased the least amount of BPO services.
+The Americas (North and South American regions) is still the largest consumer of outsourced services in product value.
+Europe, Middle East, and Africa or the EMEA region, although second only in total price value of deals closed, bought most of the IT-BPO contracts in 2017’s first quarter.
+In contrast, the Asia-Pacific or ASPAC region bought the least number of BPO services.

 Where to Find Top BPO Providers

-Top IT-BPO companies in the Philippines work to uphold their edge over competing vendors by stepping up their KPO game.
-These firms now focus on perfecting knowledge-based products, as response to the dangers brought by AI solutions.
-These matchless KPO services include digital marketing, research, web development, creative design, and professional consultancy among many others.
-The BPO industry in the Philippines stays dauntless despite the challenges from technology and other foreign contenders.
+Top IT-BPO firms in the Philippines work to uphold their edge over rivals by stepping up their KPO game.
+These firms now focus on honing knowledge-based products to respond to the threats posed by AI solutions.
+These KPO services include digital marketing, research, web development, creative design, and professional consultancy.
+The BPO industry in the Philippines stays dauntless despite challenges from technology and foreign contenders.